Shaad98/ConceptsOfServlets/README.md

 ### Package : com.example
 1. Example1
     - Implementation of servlet using Servlet class implements in this class.
-    - index.html request to this servlet.
+    - index.html request to this servlet.sh
 2. Example2
     - Implementation of servlet using Generic class extends in this class.
     - index2.servlet request to this servlet.